connected-digital-energy-meter/cdem_docs/docs/05_configuration/README.md

 ![Access Point](./images/access_points.jpg)

-Make sure to disable your data connection as it may interfere with connecting to the configuration page of the CDEM device.
+Make sure to disable your data connection as it will interfere with connecting to the configuration page of the CDEM device.

-You should now be able to open a browser and navigate to the configuration page located at [http://172.16.10.1](http://172.16.10.1).
-This can also be accomplished by scanning the QR code below.
+You should now be able to open a browser and navigate to the configuration page located by entering almost any URL in the location bar of your browser.
+Best is to enter a URL you have not visited previously as your smartphone may not send a DNS request for that but use its cache.
+Take for example [config.cdem.be](http://config.cdem.be).
+.

+Or you can scan the QR code below which will connect using the IP address.

 ![QR Code Configuration Page](./images/qr_configuration_page.png)